deep-compute/kwikapi/README.md

 To check API methods under specific version we can provide URL as http://localhost:8888/api/version/apidoc

+To check API methods under specific version and namespace we can provide URL as http://localhost:8888/api/version/namespace/apidoc

 ```python
 >>> import json
 >>> from pprint import pprint